 The world’s population and disposable income are projected to increase dramatically, and, therefore, demand for consumer goods will follow.
 And yet, we currently do not have the resources to sustain such a demand.
-In this article, we’ll look at some of the truly remarkable ways industrial hemp could change the world beyond its already well-established health benefits.
+In this article, we’ll look at some of the truly remarkable ways industrial hemp could change the world.

 Hemp Clothing and Textiles